dokku/dokku.github.io/_posts/2021-01-18-dokkus-roaring-20s.md

 Vector is based on the idea of `inputs`, `transforms` and `sinks`.
 Dokku will automatically inject the correct `inputs` for all Docker containers, and it is up to you to define a `sink` to which you can send container logs (globally or per-app).
 Dokku does not currently support customizing transforms, though this may come in a future release.

-Checkout the [Vector Log Shipping docs](http://dokku.viewdocs.io/dokku/deployment/logs/#vector-logging-shipping) for mor usage information.
+Checkout the [Vector Log Shipping docs](https://dokku.com/docs/deployment/logs/#vector-logging-shipping) for more usage information.

 #### Golang Plugin Rewrites